FRS system

 The FRS system is our patented technology,

-The goal is to ensure the wheels make contact with the ground at the fastest possible speed.
+The goal is to get the wheels to contact the ground as quickly as possible.

 Unquestionable grip

-① Track Stability: The FRS system ensures your race car maintains a stable driving line even at high speeds, thanks to its ability to significantly enhance grip.
-Meanwhile, the rebound settings of the dampers don’t need to account for vehicle balance or traction. ② Optimal Travel Distance: Between two obstacles, the damper extends to its maximum travel within milliseconds, providing extra available stroke when the damper needs to clear the next obstacle.
+① Track Line: The FRS system helps your race car maintain a stable driving line at high speeds by effectively enhancing grip.
+The rebound setting of the shock absorber does not need to account for vehicle balance or traction. ② Optimal Travel: Between two obstacles, the shock absorber extends to its maximum travel within just a few milliseconds, thereby providing additional available travel when it passes the next obstacle.

-③ Comfort and obstacle-absorbing capability: When navigating an obstacle, the shock absorbers quickly adjust themselves to minimize vehicle dip while enhancing the car’s ability to conquer the barrier—resulting in a smoother, more comfortable ride.
+③ Comfort and obstacle‑absorption capability: When traversing an obstacle, the shock absorber quickly self‑adjusts, minimizing vehicle squat while enhancing its ability to surmount the barrier, thereby delivering a more comfortable ride.

 Enhance vehicle performance

-① Improved traction, braking performance, handling, and obstacle-handling capabilities enhance the driving experience.
+① Improved tracking, braking performance, handling, and obstacle‑clearing capability enhance the driving experience.

 ② Reduce frame fatigue and impact on all mechanical components.

-③ Racers and co-drivers will enjoy the comfortable driving experience provided by the FRS system, helping to reduce post-race fatigue.
+③ Racers and co-drivers will enjoy the comfortable driving experience provided by the FRS system, which helps reduce post-race fatigue.

 Release assistance

-The RS system has the advantage of being unaffected by damper settings, age, or temperature.
+The RS system’s advantage is that it is unaffected by damper settings, age, or temperature.

-Therefore, its operational state is durable, reliable, and predictable.
+Therefore, its operating state is durable, reliable, and predictable.

-For continuous uneven road surfaces, the FRS system delivers the same rapid response and effectiveness.
+For continuous undulating road surfaces, the FRS system delivers the same rapid response and effectiveness.

-The FRS system enables the shock absorbers to achieve a higher rebound value compared to standard models—without compromising grip.
+The FRS system enables the shock absorber to achieve a higher rebound value than standard while maintaining grip.

 We have two separate rebound settings:

-One is when the FRS system isn’t functioning (when the wheels are in contact with the ground).
+One is when the FRS system fails to operate (when the wheels are in contact with the ground).

-One scenario occurs when the FRS system is active (when the wheels leave the ground): In this case, the system automatically switches and takes effect immediately, depending on two specific situations.
+One scenario is when the FRS system is active (when the wheels are off the ground): the system automatically switches and takes effect immediately, depending on two specific conditions.

-After the wheel leaves the ground, the rebound force will behave as shown in the diagram to the right:
+After the wheel leaves the ground, the rebound force is as shown in the figure on the right:

-Once the wheel re-establishes contact with the ground, the system automatically returns to its initial settings (the FRS system shuts off), and this switching can occur at a rate of up to 20 times per second!
+Once the wheel regains contact with the road, the system automatically reverts to its initial settings (with the FRS system deactivated), and this switching can occur at a rate of up to 20 times per second!